CartoDB/crankshaft/src/py/README.md

 nosetests test/
 ```

-## Notes about python dependencies
+## Notes about Python dependencies
 * This extension is targeted at production databases.
 Therefore certain restrictions must be assumed about the production environment vs other experimental environments.
 * We're using `pip` and `virtualenv` to generate a suitable isolated environment for python code that has  all the dependencies
 * Every dependency should be: